Rabbani warns against allowing Musharraf to contest election - Pakistan Observer

-ISLAMABAD : Pakistan Peoples Party (PPP) Senator Raza Rabbani warned that if former president Pervez Musharraf was allowed to file nomination papers for the forthcoming elections then the rule of law would be devastated in the country.
+Pakistan People’s Party Senator Raza Rabbani on Saturday warned that if former president Pervez Musharraf was allowed to file nomination papers for the forthcoming elections then the rule of law would be devastated in the country.

+It appeared that a person, who violated the law and ran away from justice, had special privileges, Rabbani slammed.

 “It is a matter of grave concern that a person who has been declared an absconder and whose warrants of arrest had been issued by various courts had been allowed to file his nomination papers, conditionally,” the statement reads.
 On Thursday, the Supreme Court, while hearing Musharraf’s review petition against his disqualification by the Peshawar High Court, ordered the former president to appear before it, assuring that he would not be arrested.